 - Digital Meter Head Control Valve: LCD display, electric plug in, improved features, and ease of operation as compared to Fleck 5600SXT.

-- Complete Water Softener And 5-Stage Reverse Osmosis Systems: Each system includes a brine tank, pre-filled mineral tank with 1.5 cubic feet of Cation Resin, control valve, 3/4 inch water line connections, brine tubing, drain line, mechanical components necessary for the standard installation to pre-installed water softener connections, Homes plumbed with PEX or CPVC supply tubing may require the use of compression fittings, such as the Sharkbite brand, purchased separately.
+- Complete Water Softener System: Each system includes a brine tank, pre-filled mineral tank with 1.5 cubic feet of Cation Resin, control valve, 3/4 inch water line connections, brine tubing, drain line, and mechanical components necessary for the standard installation to pre-installed water softener connections.
+Homes plumbed with PEX or CPVC supply tubing may require the use of compression fittings, such as the Sharkbite brand, purchased separately.

 - Scale Reduction: Protects fixtures, pipes, and appliances from harmful scale.
 Prevents damage from hard minerals such as calcium and magnesium buildup.
 Enhances the effectiveness of soaps and detergents to keep skin soft, hair shiny, and laundry bright.